 You can also plan for leftovers to eat the next day, cooking once and eating two or three meals as a result.

 We can all use tips to help us save a little money here and there.
 When you plan your meals, you’re naturally eating at home more (spending less on restaurants and take-out), you’ll be sick less (saving on your healthcare bill each year), and you’ll be able to plan your leftovers (buying in bulk), maximizing each meal so it lasts for two or three meals during the week.

 What a Meal Plan Looks Like

-A good meal plan will include a plan for all your meals as well as your snacks for the day.
+A good meal plan will plan out all your meals and snacks for the day.
 Here is a template you can use.
 Click on the image to view the template in full screen mode.

 Here is what one of my celiac disease meal plans looks like: